Summary

 docker run hello-world

-To ensure Docker starts automatically when WSL2 launches, add this to your ~/.bashrc:
+To ensure that Docker starts automatically when WSL2 launches, the following should be added to ~/.bashrc:

 # Auto-start Docker daemon